 Quality assurance, which is a key aspect of quality management, involves implementing systems and procedures to prevent defects from occurring in the first place.
-Quality control, on the other hand, is a set of activities that ensure that products and services meet specified requirements and standards(Cassoli et al., 2022).Quality metrics, such as defect rate and customer satisfaction score, are used to measure the effectiveness of quality control efforts.
+Quality control, on the other hand, is a set of activities that ensure that products and services meet specified requirements and standards (Cassoli et al., 2022).Quality metrics, such as defect rate and customer satisfaction score, are used to measure the effectiveness of quality control efforts.
 Root cause analysis is a problem-solving approach that identifies the underlying cause of a problem in order to prevent it from occurring in the future.
 The cost of quality refers to the resources spent on preventing, detecting, and correcting defects.
-Scatter diagrams, also known as scatter plots, are graphical representations of a firm's quality management system, while quality reports summarize the results of quality control activities.
-Inspection, which involves examining products and services to determine if they meet specified requirements, is an important quality control technique that can be used to identify defects early in the production process.(Acquah et al., 2022).
+Scatter diagrams, also known as scatter plots, are graphical representations of data that help identify patterns and relationships between variables.
+Quality audits are systematic evaluations of a firm's quality management system, while quality reports summarize the results of quality control activities.
+Inspection, which involves examining products and services to determine if they meet specified requirements, is an important quality control technique that can be used to identify defects early in the production process.
+(Acquah et al., 2022).